 As a buy-to-let landlord, many of the expenses incurred in the course of letting your property are allowable for tax purposes.
 You are also able to deduct the costs incurred in purchasing replacement furnishings, including white goods, when calculating your taxable profit.

 As part of an ongoing clampdown on the buy-to-let market, from 6 April 2017 relief for finance costs incurred on residential properties such as interest and mortgage costs, has been restricted to the basic rate of Income Tax of 20 per cent.
 The restriction was phased in over four years, with the full interest restriction taking effect from 6 April 2020.

-These changes will not apply to furnished holiday lets.
-Where the property is owned by a company rather than an individual, finance costs will be allowable in full.
+These changes will not apply to furnished holiday lets, or where the property is owned by a company rather than an individual, and finance costs will be allowable in full.